kylebd99/SafeBound/README.md

 There is experimental parsing code which can be found in [SQLParser.py](https://github.com/AnonymousSigmod2023/SafeBound/blob/main/Source/SQLParser.py) that transforms a file with many SQL queries to a list of JoinQueryGraphs.
 However, it is currently very limited and requires SQL queries which are nicely structured.

+# Current Limitations

+SafeBound can currently handle acyclic queries with single-attribute inner joins and equality, range, LIKE, or IN predicates.
+Further, it can technically handle cyclic queries, although the estimates are somewhat limited.
+It does not support: outer joins, negation, theta joins, or multi-attribute joins.

 # Reproducibility